 ★ Did you make this recipe?
 Please give it a star rating below!★

 Fish & Chips

-- flavorless oil like sunflower seed, safflower, or canola
+- flavorless oil for frying like canola, vegetable, or sunflower seed

 - 1 cup all-purpose flour